-A general education core curriculum including the humanities, arts, math, and sciences is required of all degree program graduates.
+À general education core curriculum including the humanities, arts, math, and sciences is required of all degree program graduates.
 Roane State has also implemented the state educational initiative to require all graduates to be computer literate.
 New career programs introduced in 1989 to meet employment demands now and in the future included Environmental Health Technology, Opticianry, and Emergency Medical Technician/Paramedic.
 A Waste Management Training Center was established to facilitate training of persons to meet the demand of environmental health needs of area industries.
 In 1990 the Center qualified for a training grant from the National Institute of Environmental Health Sciences and met the NIEHS standards for admission to the Midwest Consortium for Hazardous Waste Worker Training.
+A new Occupational Therapy Assistance program was added to the curriculum in 1992.